 Hemangiomas usually grow at a much-exaggerated rate compared to the infant’s growth rate.
 They usually appear as skin lumps that are red or bluish in color.
 Cutaneous hemangiomas are most commonly found on the head and neck, followed by the trunk and least likely on the upper and lower extremities.
 Hemangiomas can also involve the liver, lungs or other deep organs.
 Hemangiomas within the liver can become large and can cause symptoms and signs suggestive of congestive heart failure due to increased cardiac output.

-If left untreated, 50 % of infantile hemangiomas undergo complete involution by age 5 years, 70 % by age 7 years and 90 % undergo complete involution by age 9 years.
+If left untreated, 50% of infantile hemangiomas undergo complete involution by the age of 5 years, 70% by the age of 7 years and 90% undergo complete involution by the age of 9 years.

 Hemangiomas can also involve the central nervous system.
 Children with central nervous system hemangiomas can present with seizures or focal neurological signs that are progressive and correlate with the tumor’s proliferative phase.
 The tumor’s proliferative phase usually lasts between one month after birth up to 12 months after birth.

 Pressure and obstructive symptoms of hemangiomas include stridor or difficulty breathing.
 Blurred vision can occur with retinal hemangiomas.